The Microsoft 365 Security Landscape in 2026

 MFA is the single most effective security control available.
 Microsoft reports that MFA blocks 99.9% of automated credential attacks.
 But not all MFA methods are equal:

-Enterprise recommendation: Require Microsoft Authenticator with number matching for all standard users.
-Require FIDO2 or Windows Hello for Business for privileged administrators, executive leadership, and users with access to sensitive data.
+Enterprise recommendation: Implement Microsoft Authenticator with number matching for all standard users.
+For privileged administrators, executive leadership, and users with access to sensitive data, use FIDO2 or Windows Hello for Business.

 Conditional Access Policies: The Zero Trust Engine

 Conditional access is the policy engine that enforces zero trust decisions in Microsoft 365.
-Each policy evaluates signals (user identity, device state, location, risk level, application being accessed) and applies controls (grant access, block access, require MFA, require compliant device, limit session).
+Each policy evaluates several signals:

 The following conditional access policies should be implemented in every enterprise Microsoft 365 environment: